Ecwid/ecwid-api-docs/README.md

 - Product Combinations are now renamed to **Product Variations**.
 All the product combinations-related labels in the Ecwid Control Panel, Help Center and API Documentation have been renamed to product variations.
 However, **all API endpoints and entities still refer to combinations** so that apps continue working as expected.

+- Product dimensions (`productDimensions`) are now referred to as `dimensions` in the Ecwid REST API endpoints, other dimensions-related tools as well as in the API documentation.

 ## September 15, 2017

 - New version of Ecwid CSS Framework: 1.2.5.
 It includes a fix for the drop downs display in Firefox.
 [Get the latest CSS Framework](https://developers.ecwid.com/api-documentation/ecwid-css-framework)